NagiosEnterprises/nsti/_sources/filters.txt

 Filters
 ========

-One of the most asked for features in NSTI and even any SNMP handling is Filters.
-Check here on how to use them in the best way.
+One of the most asked for features in NSTI and any other SNMP user interface is being able to filter the SNMP traps.
+Learn how to manipulate filters in NSTI using this page.

 Filtering SNMP traps with NSTI